 - You won’t need a repayment vehicle or exit strategy at the end of your term

-- Ideal for providing income later on in life, such as retirement
+- Ideal for providing income later on in life

 - The property can be passed on to children or next of kin